fsgsmartbuildings/abl-style-guide/README.md

     ```

 <a name="no--commented--code"></a><a name="4.4"></a>
-  - [4.4](#no--commented--code) **No commented code**: Don't leave unused code commented - delete.
+  - [4.4](#no--commented--code) **No commented code**: Don't leave unused code commented - delete it.

     > Why?
-It makes code less readable and causes unused code to be picked up when developer tries to search code snip in codebase
+It makes code less readable and causes unused code to be picked up when developer tries to search for a code snippet in codebase

     > Why?
-Developers must use version control system to keep track of changes
+Developers must use a version control system to keep track of changes

-    > Note: If you commented out procedure / function / method calls, find whether commented procedure / function / method is used in other places, if not - delete it
+    > Note: If you commented out procedure / function / method calls, check whether the commented procedure / function / method is used in other places, if not - delete it

     ```openedge
     /* bad */